Overview

 • To generate new evidence on the healthcare needs and healthcare utilisation of people on probation in Ilfracombe, addressing gaps in local and national knowledge.

-• To test the feasibility and effectivenessof embedding probation delivery within a Neighbourhood Health model and using a Team Around the Person (TAP) approach to inform our future Neighbourhood Health MDT.
+• To test the feasibility and effectiveness of embedding probation delivery within a Neighbourhood Health model and using a TAP Proof-of-Concept (NH MDT precursors) to design future NH MDTs, strengthening collaboration across neighbourhood health, justice, and community services.

-• To evaluate specific interventions — including holistic needs assessments, structured health checks, NHS-number capture, multi-sector data linkage, and the Team Around the Person (TAP) model — in improving access to healthcare, health outcomes, and rehabilitation.
+• To evaluate specific interventions – including holistic needs assessments, structured health checks, NHS number capture, multi-sector data linkage, and the Team Around the Person (TAP) model – in improving access to healthcare, health outcomes, and rehabilitation.

-• To identify system enablers and barriersto neighbourhood-based collaboration and cross-sector integration and assess their implications for wider service design and delivery.
+• To identify system enablers and barriers to neighbourhood-based collaboration and cross-sector integration, and assess their implications for wider service design and delivery.

 How we want to achieve it